Kuwait protests challenge ruling family

 Some focus on the repeated refusal of ministers, many of them chosen from the ruling family, to even brief parliament, as legislators say they are bound to do under the present constitution; for others, the 50-member parliament should take on substantial powers, notably the right to appoint governments and oversee policy in a form of constitutional monarchy.

-Renewed demands for more democratic government and accountability are likely to rattle Kuwait’s Gulf Arab neighbors, also family-run affairs where populations have generally even less of a political voice than Kuwaitis.
+Renewed demands for more democratic government and accountability are likely to rattle Kuwait’s Gulf Arab neighbours, also family-run affairs where populations have generally even less of a political voice than Kuwaitis.

 The opposition has tried to play down talk of a revolt against the ruling family, however, saying they seek only minor reforms or even simple respect for the existing rules: “We abide by the constitution, which spells out the process under which our country’s politics function,” said former member of parliament, Hamad al-Matar, an opposition Islamist.